dnsimple/dnsimple-support/content/articles/transferring-uk-domain.markdown

 ## Approving the transfer

 To complete the transfer of a UK or CO.UK domain, you must change the domain's IPS TAG at your current domain registrar.
-Your registrar may allow you to do this through their web site, or you may need to contact them via email or phone.
+Your registrar may allow you to do this through their website, or you may need to contact them via email or phone.

 Request the change of the IPS TAG to `1API-DE` (this is case-sensitive, so make sure the IPS TAG is in all capital letters).